PanGalacticTech/project_template/[2]system_specification.md

 >    fault condition is detected?
 This solution would have to be passive, i.e not be reliant on the MCU to trigger, as this
 >    would delay response and would not stop damage from occuring.

+##### Option 2

+> Voltage Supivisor/detection ICs
+>  Voltage is monitored on 5v rail, and IC outputs a logic high if voltage goes outside of set nominal band.
+>  Looking for examples & use case.

 ##### Proposal

 > Comparator circuit, & OR gate with microcontroller output?